davepeck/game-of-go/README.md

 - Fix CSS and HTML so that the website looks great on mobile devices
 - Separate concerns so that there is a proper API that native apps can access
 - Improve the "create game" flow so options are obvious
-- Get twitter working again, maybe.
+- ~~Get twitter working again, maybe.~~ never going to happen; i'd rather do mastodon and bluesky

 As this is a hobby project, I expect these initial efforts will take quite some time.
 They will be incremental, though, so the site will continue to behave well as each change is made.